 The Housing Authority of the City of Sacramento continues to manage its existing portfolio and transition some properties to the Rental Assistance Demonstration (RAD) program.
 SHRA and the County Housing Authority implemented new technological advancements to improve efficiency and move site management functions to paperless activities.
-Under the RAD program, the Central City I project was completed in December 2022 and a RAD application was submitted for Central City II.
 A RAD application will be submitted annually, until all scheduled units are converted.
+In 2023, the RVP Group project, which included three multifamily scattered senior preferred sites, was initiated under the RAD